High temperature (fever) in children

 You can usually look after your child or baby at home.
 The temperature should go down over 3 or 4 days.

-- give them paracetamol or ibuprofen if they're distressed or unwell
+give them paracetamol if they're distressed or unwell

-- do not undress your child or sponge them down to cool them – fever is a natural and healthy response to infection
+do not undress your child or sponge them down to cool them – a high temperature is a natural and healthy response to infection

 - has a stiff neck